Article posted: April 20, 2019

 Inverters – Installation Impacts

-Referring again to Figure 1, the energy flow diagram for Sanctuary, it is apparent that the 120V feed of branch circuits 1 – 3 and 4 are powered from either shore power or generator power through the Generator Transfer Switch.
-When on shore power or generator power is present, the inverter operates in “standby mode,” and AC for branch circuits 5 – 8 “passes through” the power transfer relay of the inverter-charger to feed AC to those circuits.
-When the boat is under way, and external power is not present, the inverter switches to “invert mode.”
+Referring again to Figure 1, the “energy flow diagram” for Sanctuary, it is apparent that the 120V feed of branch circuits 1 – 3 and 4 are powered from either shore power or generator power through the Generator Transfer Switch.
+When either shore power or generator power is present, the inverter operates in “standby mode,” and AC for branch circuits 5 – 8 “passes through” the power transfer relay of the inverter-charger to feed AC from the respective source to those circuits.
+When the boat is under way, and an external AC power source is not present, the inverter switches to “invert mode.”
 In that case, branch circuits 5 – 8 are powered by the inverter-charger.